 Acceptable Solutions Performance Criteria

-A3 Р3
+A3 P3

-A dwelling, excluding outbuildings with a building height of not more than 2.4m and protrusions that extend not more than 0.9m horizontally beyond the The siting and scale of a dwelling must:(a) not cause an unreasonable loss of amenity to adjoining properties, having regard to:
+A dwelling, excluding outbuildings with a building height of not more than 2.4m and protrusions that extend not more than 0.9m horizontally beyond the The siting and scale of a dwelling must: (a) not cause an unreasonable loss of amenity to adjoining properties, having regard to:

-building envelope, must: (a) be contained within a building envelope (refer to Figures 8.1, 8.2 and 8.3) determined by: reduction in sunlight to a habitable room other than a bedroom) of a dwelling on an adjoining property; i. a distance equal to the frontage setback or, for an internal lot, a distance of 4.5m from the rear ii. overshadowing the private open space of a dwelling on an adjoining property; boundary of a property with an adjoining frontage; and iii. overshadowing of an adjoining vacant property; or ii. projecting a line at an angle of 45 degrees from the horizontal at a height of 3m above existing ground level at the side and rear boundaries to a building height iv. visual impacts caused by the apparent scale, bulk or proportions of the dwelling when viewed from an adjoining property; of not more than 8.5m above existing ground level; and (a) provide separation between dwellings on adjoining properties (b) only have a setback of less than 1.5m from a side or rear boundary if the dwelling: that is consistent with that existing on established properties in the area; and i. does not extend beyond an existing building built on or within 0.2m of the boundary of the (b) not cause an unreasonable reduction in sunlight to an existing solar energy installation on: adjoining property; or i. an adjoining property; or ii. does not exceed a total length of 9m or one third the length of the side boundary (whichever is the lesser). ii. another dwelling on the same site.
+building envelope, must:

+- (a) be contained within a building envelope (refer to Figures 8.1, 8.2 and 8.3) determined by: - a distance equal to the frontage setback or, for an internal lot, a distance of 4.5m from the rear boundary of a property with an adjoining frontage; and - ii. projecting a line at an angle of 45 degrees from the horizontal at a height of 3m above existing ground level at the side and rear boundaries to a building height of not more than 8.5m above existing ground level; and - (b) only have a setback of less than1.5m from a side or rear boundary if the dwelling: - i. does not extend beyond an existing building built on or within 0.2m of the boundary of the adjoining property; or - ii. does not exceed a total length of 9m or one third the length of the side boundary (whichever is the lesser).